greenpau/cni-plugins/README.md

 podman   0.4.0     bridge,cni-nftables-portmap,cni-nftables-firewall
 ```

-#### cni-nftables-firewall

-The following command tests `firewall` plugin by placing
+Next, run the following command to place a container in the previously
-a container in `podman` network and quering AWS Check IP
+created `podman` network and query AWS Check IP website:
-website:

 ```bash
 podman run --net=podman -it nicolaka/netshoot curl http://checkip.amazonaws.com/
 ```

-#### cni-nftables-portmap

-The following command tests `portmap` plugin by placing
+Run the following commands to test port-mapping plugin by placing
-a container in `podman` network and exposing a web server
+a container in `podman` network and exposing a web server in
-in the container.
+the container.

 First, start the container: